What Measures can be taken to Control the Spread of Diseases Resulting from Unhygienic Waste Management Practices?

 Improve Collection and Transportation

-Regular collection and transportation of waste from homes and businesses are vital.
-Make sure that garbage trucks have covered containers so that waste doesn’t spill out and spread diseases.
+Regular collection and transportation of waste from homes and businesses are crucial.
+Ensure that garbage trucks use covered containers to prevent waste from spilling and potentially spreading diseases.

 Establish Sanitary Landfills

-Sanitary landfills are places where non-recyclable and non-compostable waste is safely disposed of.
-These sites need to have protective linings to stop harmful substances from contaminating the soil and groundwater.
+Sanitary landfills are designated areas for safely disposing of non-recyclable and non-compostable waste.
+These landfills must be equipped with protective liners to prevent harmful substances from contaminating the soil and groundwater.

 Promote Recycling and Reuse

-Recycling means taking items like paper, glass, and plastic and turning them into new products instead of throwing them away.
-This reduces the amount of waste that ends up in landfills.
-Reusing items, like glass jars or cloth bags, also helps minimize waste.
+Recycling transforms materials like paper, glass, and plastic into new products instead of throwing them away, helping to decrease the amount of waste sent to landfills.
+Reusing items like glass jars or cloth bags also supports waste reduction efforts.

 Promote Recycling and Reuse